cheadrian/thunderboard_bthome_v2/README.md

 # Thunderboard BTHome V2
 Thunderboard Sense 2 sensors and buttons implementation with BTHome V2 protocol, compatible with Home Assistant.

 This will enable advertising of BTHome V2 temperature, humidity, and battery for 0.5 seconds every 60 seconds, while maintain EM2 deep sleep state when there's no advertising, so optimized for long battery life.

+If you want a version that would advertise all the sensors on the board, at the cost of a bit less battery life, then check out [this branch: all_sensors](/cheadrian/thunderboard_bthome_v2/tree/all_sensors)

 ## Importing
-If you have an Thunderboard Sense 2 version BRD4166A you can [File] -> [Import] `thunderboard_sense2_bthome_v2.sls` from `SimplicityStudio` directory.
+If you have a Thunderboard Sense 2 version BRD4166A you can [File] -> [Import] `thunderboard_sense2_bthome_v2.sls` from `SimplicityStudio` directory.

 Make sure you have the latest firmware version installed on the board.

-Otherwise you should manually configure the Thunderboard Sense 2 Software Components in the Simplicity Studio by:
+Otherwise, you should manually configure the Thunderboard Sense 2 Software Components in the Simplicity Studio by:

 - Add the [Third-Party Hardware Drivers](https://docs.silabs.com/application-examples/1.3.0/ae-getting-started/how-do-you-use-it#adding-sdk-extensions-for-hardware-drivers) into the SDK
 - Create a new project from example `Third Party Hardware Drivers - BT Home v2`